Josh Jung Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.26 team ERA ranks 16th across all league pitching staffs.

-- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (63 total, one per game).

-- The Cardinals will look to Liberatore (1-1) in his third start of the season.
+- Flaherty makes the start for the Cardinals, his 13th of the season.
+He is 3-4 with a 4.55 ERA and 64 strikeouts through 63 1/3 innings pitched.

-- In his last appearance on Friday, May 26, the lefty threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering five hits.
+- His most recent appearance was on Friday against the Pittsburgh Pirates, when the righty threw 5 1/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.